Analysis of Poem " To Autumn " by John Keats

 Keats would be happy to know that much of his poetry is still considered great art and affects even the post-modern mind (and soul).
 But the question has to be asked - Can a poem written by a leading poet be totally immune to the social, political and cultural environment it is born in to at that time?

-Certainly Keats was aware of social and political upheavals of his time, including the infamous massacre of working protestors at the Battle of Peterloo in Manchester in the summer of 1819.
-He did have radical leanings but tended not to express them in his poetry.
+Certainly Keats was aware of social and political upheavals of his day, including the infamous massacre of working protestors at the Battle of Peterloo in Manchester in the summer of 1819.
+He did have radical leanings but tended not to express them in his poetry, unlike say, Shelley.

 So, is To Autumn simply about the season and nothing else?